xxl4/me/source/_posts/IT-security-2024-09-21.md

 **Crest Secures FCDO Funding to Enhance Cyber-Readiness Globally**

-Crest Security has received funding from the Foreign, Commonwealth and Development Office (FCDO) to assist countries worldwide in bolstering their cybersecurity capabilities.
+Crest, a leading provider of cyber security services, has successfully secured funding from the UK Foreign, Commonwealth and Development Office (FCDO) to support international efforts in strengthening their cyber defenses.

-**Program Overview**
+**Program Objectives**

-The program aims to enhance the cyber-readiness of partner countries by:

-* Assessing and mitigating cyber threats
+The funding will enable Crest to implement a multifaceted program aimed at:

+* Enhancing the cyber resilience of overseas countries by providing tailored support and training.
-* Developing national cybersecurity strategies
+* Developing and implementing national cyber security strategies and frameworks.
-* Building capacity in key areas like incident response and data protection
-* Supporting international collaboration on cybersecurity
+* Collaborating with local partners to build sustainable cyber security capabilities.

-**Targeted Countries**
+**Target Countries**

-The program will initially focus on countries in the Middle East, North Africa, and Southeast Asia that face elevated cyber-vulnerabilities.
+The program will initially focus on developing countries in Africa, South Asia, and Southeast Asia, where cyber threats pose significant risks to national security, economic development, and social stability.

-**Specific Activities**
+**Program Components**

-Crest will implement a range of activities to support partner countries, including:
+The program will involve a range of initiatives, including:

-* Conducting cyber-risk assessments and recommending mitigation measures
-* Developing tailored cybersecurity strategies based on country-specific needs
+* Assessments and vulnerability mapping to identify critical infrastructure and cyber risks.
-* Providing training and mentoring to local cyber professionals
+* Bespoke training programs for government officials and cyber security professionals.
-* Establishing secure network infrastructure and incident response capabilities

-**Expected Outcomes**
+* Development of national cyber security plans and best practices.
+* Capacity building through mentorship and knowledge transfer.

+**Impact**

-By improving cyber-readiness in partner countries, the program aims to:
+By supporting overseas countries in their efforts to enhance their cyber-readiness, the program aims to:

+* Reduce the risk of cyber attacks and mitigate their potential impact.
-* Protect critical infrastructure and national security
+* Protect critical infrastructure and ensure essential services remain operational.
-* Foster economic growth by enhancing trust in digital technologies
+* Foster economic growth and innovation by creating a secure digital environment.
-* Reduce the risk of cybercrime and cyber-attacks
-* Promote global cyber stability and cooperation

-**Significance**

-The FCDO's investment in Crest's program underscores the growing recognition of the importance of cybersecurity in international development.
-By supporting partner countries in strengthening their cyber-readiness, the UK is helping to build a more secure and resilient global digital environment.

-**About Crest Security**

-Crest Security is a leading provider of cybersecurity services worldwide.
-The company has extensive experience in assessing, mitigating, and responding to cyber threats for organizations of all sizes.
+* Enhance national security and contribute to regional stability.

+**Collaboration**

+Crest will collaborate with local partners, including governments, educational institutions, and industry experts, to ensure the program is tailored to the specific needs of each target country.

+**Statement from Crest**

+David White, Crest's CEO, stated: "We are delighted to have secured this funding from the FCDO.
+This will enable us to build on our existing work in overseas markets and play a vital role in enhancing the cyber-readiness of developing countries globally."

-**About FCDO**
+**Statement from FCDO**

-The Foreign, Commonwealth and Development Office is the UK government department responsible for promoting the UK's national security, prosperity, and influence around the world.
+A spokesperson for the FCDO said: "We are committed to supporting overseas countries in developing their cyber security capabilities.
+Crest's expertise and experience in this area make them an ideal partner for this program."

 ## Automation driving SD-WAN optimisation
 [Read more](https://www.computerweekly.com/feature/Automation-driving-SD-WAN-optimisation)